man-archives/simpleCalculator/README.md

-# A Simple Calculator
+# Calculator
-A simple calculator application for Windows O[erating systems, developeded using Visual C++
+A simple calculator application developed using Visual C++ to learn the same